Warning signs placed along War Eagle Creek

 ROGERS, Ark.
-(KFTA) — Several warning signs are now in place along War Eagle Creek following a tragic canoeing accident that ended in the loss of life.
+(KNWA) — Several warning signs are now in place along War Eagle Creek following a tragic canoeing accident that ended in loss of life.

 The signs were installed in honor of a young man who lost his life at the very same creek just a few months ago.
 His parents want to use his story to warn others of the conditions of the water and possibly save a life.